clime/clime.github.io/_posts/_2018-09-18-DistGit-and-rpkg.markdown

 Prolog
 ------

-This is an update on this blog post https://clime.github.io/2017/05/20/DistGit-1.0.html and on the hands-on part in particular.
+This is an update on this blog post https://clime.github.io/2017/05/20/DistGit-1.0.html and particularly on its hands-on part.

-There have been many advancements in this area lately and this quick note should help you to setup your own DistGit instance and show you how to easily handle it with rpkg utility. rpkg and DistGit combination is useful if you wish to maintain your own set of rpm packages.
-Originally, it was possible to only store tarballs+patches in DistGit but the latest upgrades in rpkg-util allows users to store unpacked (raw) sources in the DistGit repositories as well and the lookaside cache for storing tarballs or other large files becomes an optional feature.
-That is a pretty great advancement in the packaging world because packager and upstream developer workflows come much closer together.
+There have been a continuous effort in the area of linux distribution maintenance to make its tooling reusable and accessible as much as possible.
+Finally, this quick note is presenting the results of this effort to you.
+It will give you an idea how big distros like Fedora or RHEL are maintained and it will also show you a way to maintain your own linux distribution.

 Okay, I want to try this DistGit and rpkg combo out.
 How?
 ---------------------------------------------------------

-Normally, you would need a server machine and a client machine but for playing around, we will just use localhost for both.
+Normally, you would use a server machine and a client machine but for simple playing around, we can use localhost to substitute both.
+We recommend to create an isolated container or a virtual machine to carry out the procedure.
-We recommend to do the following procedure in an isolated container.
-We will asume that all the unprivileged operations are done by user fred.

-First, install the dist-git package on the DistGit server (=localhost):
+First, install the dist-git package:

-    $ sudo dnf install dist-git
+    # dnf install dist-git

 or on CentOS7 or RHEL7 with EPEL7 enabled:

-    $ sudo yum install dist-git
+    # yum install dist-git

-You can now setup Apache on the server (=localhost) for uploading source tarballs.
-In case you would like to store unpacked sources on DistGit only, you don't even need to do that.
-DistGit then essentially becomes just a normal Git server with some configuration already in place.

-So you can just skip this part if you don't need the lookaside cache...
+Next step is to setup Apache for uploading source tarballs.

-There is ``/etc/httpd/conf.d/dist-git/lookaside-upload.conf.example`` provided by the package for ssl uploading with client certificates for authentication but we will use something more simple for the demonstration.
+There is ``/etc/httpd/conf.d/dist-git/lookaside-upload.conf.example`` provided by the dist-git package for ssl uploading with authentication by client certificates but we will use something much more simple for the demonstration.
 Put the following into ``/etc/httpd/conf.d/dist-git/lookaside-upload.conf``:

     <VirtualHost _default_:80>
         # This alias must come before the /repo/ one to avoid being overridden.